Wobbly-web wheel: Theory

-The theory of a disc wheel depends on their behaviour as a stressed skin structure.
+The theory of disc wheels depends on their behaviour as a stressed skin structure.
 Their materials are assumed to be inextensible, but flexible.
 Such a skin is stiff against tensile loads in the plane of the skin, but flexible for loads perpendicular to it.
 A flat disc is thus strong for radial loads in the plane of the disc and also for torques.
 It is flexible for axial loads, perpendicular to the disc plane and also for nutating, wobble of the axle at an angle to the main axis.

 A coned disc also becomes stiff against axial loads, as the web is no longer purely perpendicular to the axis of the wheel.
 Unlike a flat disc, there is no direction where the whole of a coned disc would be perpendicular (and thus flexible) to it.
 A drawback of a simple cone is that the wheel now becomes wider, along the axis.
 The wobbly web effectively "folds" a coned disc wheel into pleats, making it narrower again, but retaining the axial stiffness.
 This pleated disc is also stiffer against nutating forces.
 In architecture, similarly, a 'serpentine wall', is strengthened against sideways forces by corrugation, allowing a thinner, lighter, cheaper structure.

 A wobbly web wheel is a disc wheel with additional shaping, rather than a spoked wheel with merged spokes.
 To avoid stress concentrations, the webs form smooth curves rather than sharply defined spokes.
 Such wheels can be pressed from sheet steel, or cast in light alloy.
 Casting foundries prefer a disc that has a consistent wall thickness, as this makes shrinkage simpler to control.
 The Lotus wheel's peculiar shape was arrived at deliberately, by keeping this consistent wall thickness for ease of manufacture, and folding it to achieve the required variation of stiffness across the radius.